Embrace great music!

 glimpse into Michigan’s top talent from the state’s universities and colleges.

 Salon Concerts are among the many highlights of the week.
-Talented musicians will be featured daily at 4:30 p.m. at the Book Nook and Java Shop.
+Talented musicians were featured daily at 4:30 p.m. at the Book Nook and Java Shop.
 Guest artists include William Watson, tenor and Tracy Watson, soprano (Sat.); Cello duo - Michael Carrera and Pablo Mahave-Veglia (Mon.); 4 Hand Piano - Bryan Uecker and Steve Thielman plus flutist Don Bailey(Tues.); Solo Competition winners (Wed.); Vireo Trio - violinist Michelle Valllier, cellist Erin Wang, and pianist Bryan Uecker (Thur.); Classical Guitar Duo - Brian Morris and Jonathon Marshall (Fri.); and the John Varineau Woodwind Ensemble (Sat.).

 The Festival is truly a unique, collaborative, community event.
 In only 10 years, nearly 200 concerts, in addition to recitals, master classes, youth concerts, the Young Artist Solo Competition, and open rehearsals have been held.
 The White Lake area is increasingly becoming known for presenting the best in classical music.
 Audiences continue to grow and come from greater distances, making the Festival and our area a vacation destination.